 Purpose and lawful basis for processing

-Data is processed by us to further international cooperation amongst data protection and privacy commissioners and fulfill our role as the GPA Secretariat as set out in the Conference Rules and Procedures.
+Data is processed by us to further international cooperation amongst data protection and privacy commissioners and fulfil our role as the GPA Secretariat as set out in the Conference Rules and Procedures.
 This role includes processing to handle member and observer applications, handle matters relating to the establishment of the GPA Reference Panel, develop a GPA census, facilitate GPA events, produce and distribute the GPA newsletter and communicate conference news and press releases to interested parties.

-The lawful basis we rely on to process this personal data is Article 6(1)(e) of the GDPR, which allows us to process personal data when this is necessary to perform our public tasks as a regulator.
+The lawful basis that we rely on to process this personal data is Article 6(1)(e) of the GDPR 2016, which allows us to process personal data when this is necessary to perform our public tasks as a regulator.

-Where the information processed by us is special category data the lawful basis we rely on to process this data is article 9(2)(g) of the GDPR, which also relates to our public task and the safeguarding of individuals’ fundamental rights and Schedule 1 part 2(6) of the DPA 2018, which relates to statutory and government purposes.
+Where the information processed is special category data, the lawful basis that we rely on to process this data is article 9(2)(g) of the GDPR, which also relates to our public task and the safeguarding of individuals’ fundamental rights and Schedule 1 part 2(6) of the DPA 2018, which relates to statutory and government purposes.

-In the case of the GPA e-newsletter the lawful basis we rely on to process the names and email addresses of recipients is consent under Article 6(1)(a) of the GDPR.
+In the case of the GPA e-newsletter, the lawful basis that the we rely on to process the names and email addresses of recipients is consent under Article 6(1)(a) of the GDPR.

 What we need

 We process names and contact details to communicate with relevant individuals about the work of the GPA and its events.
-We may also process photographs and biography information for members or individuals involved in our activities or attending our events as well as health data relating to any dietary requirements or access needs.
+We may also process photographs and biography information, or survey information received from members or individuals involved in our activities or attending our events, as well as health data relating to any dietary requirements or access needs.

 What we do with it

 We will use your name and contact details to correspond with you about the GPA.
-This will include communicating with you about events, to distribute key messages from the executive committee and to provide you with the GPA newsletter where we have your consent to do so.
-In the case of the contact information we hold for representatives of the privacy media we will use this to contact you with any press releases concerning the work of the GPA.
-Data will be shared with our data processors when required to fulfil our role as secretariat.
+This will include communicating with you about events, to distribute key messages from the GPA’s Executive Committee and to provide you with the GPA newsletter where we have your consent to do so.

 How long we keep it